 Trustees often have to pay tax on behalf of a trust.
-Depending on the type of trust, it may have to pay:
+Depending on the type of trust, it might have to pay:

-Just like filling in a tax return for a person, you and the other trustees have to report details of the trust to HM Revenue & Customs and make sure the tax is paid.
+As a trustee, you have to report details of the trust to HM Revenue & Customs and make sure the tax is paid.

-Being a trustee – what are you responsible for if something goes wrong?
+What is a trustee responsible for if something goes wrong?

 If you’re asked to be a trustee

 If you’re asked to be a trustee, think carefully about whether it’s right for you.
 Here are some things to consider.